kgrid-objects/CAMH/README.md

 ## Overview

-A KO can be thought of as a collection of functions.
-Each function has inputs and outputs.
-Each function also has one or more implementations.
-Clients execute a function by sending inputs/parameters and receiving outputs/results
+A KO is a digital package containing one of more computable readable files and/or executable functions along with other information.
+Here we will focus on KOs containing individual pure functions.
+Each pure function has inputs (a.k.a. parameters) and outputs (a.k.a. computed results).
+Each pure function also has one or more concrete implementations.
+Clients execute a function by sending inputs/parameters and receiving outputs/computed results.

 Initially, the KGrid used only functions with implementations intended to be exposed as a RESTful API.
 Each function was described by an OpenAPI doc (we called them endpoints) and mapped to an implementation in YAML for deployment in a particulat runtime environment (via deployment.yaml).